Excel

 Output:

 dbo: This is the connection string of the output database.
-If you are outputting data into Zuar Runner’s internal PostgreSQL database, leave this as is.
+To output data into Zuar Runner’s internal PostgreSQL database, leave this as is.

 schema: This is the output schema in the database.